UC Santa Barbara Gauchos: Lacrosse

-UC Santa Barbara men's lacrosse started in 1969 and has competed in the Western Collegiate Lacrosse League (WCLL) from 1980-2009 and 2019-present, holding the record for most conference championships in the WCLL at 11 (1980, 1983, 1984, 1987, 2003, 2004, 2005, 2007, 2023, 2024, 2025).
+UC Santa Barbara men's lacrosse started in 1969 and has competed in the Western Collegiate Lacrosse League (WCLL) from 1980 to 2009 and 2019-present, holding the record for most conference championships in the WCLL at 11 (1980, 1983, 1984, 1987, 2003, 2004, 2005, 2007, 2023, 2024, 2025).
 They also competed in the Southwestern Lacrosse Conference from 2010 to 2018.
-They lead the They won the Men's Collegiate Lacrosse Association (MCLA) national championship twice (2004 and 2005) and rank in the top 5 programs in history for both national championships won and national championship finals appearances.
+They won the Men's Collegiate Lacrosse Association (MCLA) national championship twice (2004 and 2005) and rank in the top 5 programs in history for both national championships won and national championship finals appearances.

 Rowing

 Rowing was started in 1965 as the first club sport at UC Santa Barbara, predating some of the university's intercollegiate athletic teams.
 It was followed in 1972 by a women's side.
 The Gauchos compete in the American Collegiate Rowing Association, where they've won numerous national championships.
 The program has produced Olympic Games and national team members such as Amy Fuller.